Skip to main content

 Exit Code Override File (E.C.O.F.)

 Since some jobs do not return a meaningful termination status to the operating system, SMA Technologies provides the E.C.O.F.
-(Exit Code Override File) feature to help create informative feedback from jobs.
-The use of the E.C.O.F feature is optional for each job.
+(Exit Code Override File) feature to create informative feedback from jobs.
+Use of the E.C.O.F. feature is optional for each job.
 If a job uses this feature, the value in the E.C.O.F. supersedes the job's standard termination value.
 Upon termination, the job produces the E.C.O.F.
-The MSLSAM reads the E.C.O.F. and compares the value in the file to the Failure Criteria (defined on the Details screen) to determine the job's final status.
-The MSLSAM deletes the E.C.O.F. after returning the termination status to the SAM.
+The agent reads the E.C.O.F. and compares the value in the file to the Failure Criteria defined on the Details screen to determine the job's final status.
+The agent deletes the E.C.O.F. after returning the termination status to OpCon.

 For each job, choose between two methods for implementing the E.C.O.F.:

-• The DefaultECOFDirectory setting in the MSLSAM configuration file.
+• The DefaultECOFDirectory setting in the MSLSAM.ini file

 E.C.O.F. data format